 • Negotiate with the insurance companies to maximize your settlement award

 Most homeowner’s insurance policies cover dog bite injuries.
 That doesn’t mean getting compensation will be easy.
-Our personal injury attorneys will use our 28 years of experience and resources to make the at-fault party do the right thing.
-Call today to learn more about how we can help.
+A dog bite attorney can use their experience and resources to make the at-fault party do the right thing.

 How Common Are Dog Bite Injuries in Tampa?